eggsy/website/README.md

   - Completely static, no API needed, Nuxt.js Content blog ready to go!
 - ✅ Firebase integration!
   - My "Daily Song" page fetches data from Firebase to display the today's song!
 It's all statically generated on client!
-- ✅ Designed with TailwindCSS!
+- ✅ Designed with Tailwind CSS!
   - Clean, beautiful, fast, and responsive UI!
   - No CSS used!
 The website is done without touching CSS (except some transitions and directives)
 - ✅ Over 15+ custom components!